godlyfast/hyprwave/README.md

 ### Now Playing Notifications
 Smooth slide-in notifications appear in the top-right corner when tracks change, showing album art, song title, and artist.

+### Volume Control

+Double click the album cover to reveal the volume bar, and double click it back to hide it again.
+Volume bar auto-hides itself after 3 seconds, or after you collapse the expanded state!

 ## 🚀 Installation